karan1149/codenow-cs50/README.md

 2. run the command "git init"
 3. then run "git clone https://github.com/KevinKhieu/CS50WireframeApp.git"
 4. Go into the project folder by typing "cd CS50WireframeApp"
+5. Install node if you haven't, and run "npm i" to install dependencies

 This website uses MongoDB (via Mongoose), Express, Angular.JS, and Node.JS (for back end)